AlexeySamosadov/gk/proposals/governance-artifacts/update-v0.2.5/README.md

 ### Native Bridge
 Commit: [f7470c1eab3ebdda30dda90b0d81131b7b472a64](https://github.com/gonka-ai/gonka/pull/404/commits/168f7a8652260528c56acb25d918e7be5a19beca).

-This commit introduces a native bridge for the Ethereum blockchain and contracts for its integration.
+This commit introduces primitives for native bridge for the Ethereum blockchain and contracts for its integration.
 Details can be found [here](https://github.com/gonka-ai/gonka/blob/upgrade-v0.2.5/proposals/governance-artifacts/update-v0.2.5/bridge.md).

 ---